 1. This is an anonymous space.
 If you see a group attendee in public, be mindful that they may not be out, or they may not want people to know that they came to the support group.
+If you would like to request any sort of hangout outside the support group, or request to share your contact information with someone to speak with them outside of the group, please contact the group facilitator.
+They will reach out and request consent for sharing your information.

 2. Honor the talking piece.
 Whoever has the talking piece should be the only person talking, please do not interrupt whoever has the talking piece.
 If someone has requested responses, reflections or affirmations, wait until you have the talking piece to respond.3.
 Use everyone's chosen name and pronouns.
 If you are not sure of someone's pronouns, use they/them pronouns.
 Anyone who deadnames or misgenders another group member will be immediately corrected, regardless of who has the talking piece, and repeated deadnaming or misgendering will be recognized as harassment.